 If someone you know has experienced sexual violence, there are lots of ways in which you can help them.
-You should be as supportive and non-judgemental as possible.
+It is important to be as supportive and non-judgemental as possible.

 Sometimes support means providing resources, such as how to access support services or helplines, seek medical attention, or report the crime to the police.
 But often, just listening and being there is the best way to support them.